 Seasons Lodge is a gem of a hotel located on the east coast of Zanzibar in a small beach town by the name of Pongwe.
 This hotel, run by a Ugandan-Irish family has been open for only 5 years and it is one heck of a place to relax and take in the Zanzibar lifestyle.

 The emphasis put on Seasons Lodge is eco and environmentally friendly.
 Every single detail throughout the property has been carefully handmade from local sources, including the individual rocks that make up the walls in all of the villa rooms.
-There is no need for energy heavy air-con throughout the property, the whole room remains open with screen doors providing natural ventilation with cool breeze directly from the ocean.
+There is no need for energy heavy air-con throughout the property, the whole room remains open with screen doors providing natural ventilation with a cool breeze directly from the ocean.

 We were shown to our villa through a beautiful door and were instantly blown away.
-Not only were the rooms absolutely stunning, the sound of the ocean was immediate, it felt so close as though we could reach out touch it.
+Not only were the rooms absolutely stunning, but the sound of the ocean was also immediate, it felt so close as though we could reach out touch it.
 We felt the salt on our skin just by standing on our deck.